neondatabase/website/content/docs/guides/vercel.md

 ## About the Neon Vercel integration

-Vercel [preview deployment](https://vercel.com/docs/concepts/deployments/preview-deployments) enable teams to collaborate effectively by automatically creating an isolated, production-like environment for every commit.
-This way, all changes can be previewed before they are merged into production.
+Vercel [preview deployments](https://vercel.com/docs/concepts/deployments/preview-deployments) enable teams to collaborate effectively by automatically creating an isolated, production-like environment for every commit.
+This allows changes to be previewed before they are merged into production.

-However, when databases are involved, teams often share a single database containing dummy data across all preview deployments.
+However, when databases are involved, teams often use a single database containing dummy data for all previews deployments.
 This setup is not ideal for these reasons:

 - If the shared database encounters an issue, so will all preview deployments.
 - Changes to the shared database schema might break all previously created preview deployments, making it a productivity bottleneck.

 ![Shared database](/docs/guides/vercel_shared_database.webp)

-Neon’s branching feature addresses all of these challenges.
+Neon’s branching feature addresses these challenges.
 A branch is a copy-on-write clone of your data, so creating it only takes a few seconds.
 This makes it a scalable and cost-effective solution for preview deployments, enabling you to create a branch for each pull request.

 ![Branch database](/docs/guides/vercel_branch_database.webp)

-When you push a branch to the GitHub repository associated with your Vercel project, triggering a preview deployment, the integration automatically creates a database branch in Neon and connects it to your preview deployment by setting the required Vercel preview environment variables.
-The newly created Neon branch will have same name as the Git branch containing the code changes.
+When you push changes to the GitHub repository associated with your Vercel project, triggering a preview deployment, the integration automatically creates a database branch in Neon and connects it to your preview deployment by setting Vercel preview environment variables.

 ## Add the Neon Vercel integration

+This topic describes how to add the Neon Vercel integration to your Vercel project.

 Prerequisites: